Policy & Strategy

 - ✓Two bundled codes sunset Jan 1, 2026.
 FQHCs/RHCs can no longer bill bundled G0512 or G0071 — update your coding or quietly leak revenue.
 NACHC flagged it a top 2026 compliance change.

-- ✓This is a non-encounter offset to the July 1 UIS-PPS loss.
+- ✓This is a non-encounter diversification lever against future margin pressure, including the likely 2027 UIS/PPS planning horizon.
 It won't make a center whole, but it's the rare good-news billing change in a quarter full of subtractions.

-Here's the honest framing, in our voice: the Medicare care-management codes we'll walk through are a structural, recurring, no-downside-risk revenue stream that rewards work your care teams already do between visits.
-It will **not** offset the whole UIS-PPS hit — be skeptical of anyone who tells you it does.
-But in a month of subtractions, it's the one line worth adding back.
+The honest framing: the Medicare care-management codes we'll walk through are a structural, recurring Medicare revenue stream when the service, consent, documentation, distinct-service, and local billing requirements are met.
+It will **not** offset the whole UIS-PPS exposure — be skeptical of anyone who tells you it does.
+But in a budget cycle full of subtractions, it's one line worth validating.

 Let's walk through exactly what it is, what changed on January 1, who needs to do what before your next billing cycle, and how it fits the bigger value-based-care picture.